sashamsuper/WrapperNetPOI/README.md

 ©sashamsuper, 2020–2023
-# WrapperNPOI
+# WrapperNetPOI
-Wrapper for NPOI lib
+Wrapper for NetPOI lib

 Entering or introducing a list, dictionary or matrix into an Excel sheet Example in testWrapper\MsTestWrapper\